Earn a History Degree From GCU Online or On Campus

 The scholarly discipline of history examines the past to make better sense of the present.
-You can learn from the lessons of the past by enrolling in the Bachelor of Arts in History degree program at Grand Canyon University.
+You can learn from the lessons of the past by enrolling in the Bachelor of Arts in History online or on-campus degree program at Grand Canyon University (GCU).
 Offered by the College of Humanities and Social Sciences, this degree explores a dynamic history curriculum that uses a thematic approach, rather than a chronological one.

 Study the insights of renowned historians as you examine economic, political and social topics from multiple perspectives.
-Explore historical issues in the U.S. and civilizations around the world as you sharpen your critical reasoning and analytical skills.
+Explore historical issues in the U.S. and civilizations around the world as you sharpen your critical reasoning and analytical skills in this campus or online history degree program.
 Enjoy personal and pre-professional development as you acquire foundational knowledge and a framework of practical skills that are applicable across multiple career paths.

 The shared past of a society, as well as of humanity as a whole, directly influences the present and future.
-Gain greater insights into current perspectives by studying the complexity and diversity of the world in different time periods.
+The bachelor’s degree in history from GCU enables you to gain greater insights into current perspectives by studying the complexity and diversity of the world in different time periods.
 Improve your written and oral communication skills as you progress through the coursework and interact with your professors and peers.
 Rely on your faith as you examine the world through the lens of the Christian perspective.
-Some of the courses in the bachelor’s in history program include:
+Some of the courses in the campus and online history degree program include:

 - Renaissance and Reformation